C0PEP0D/otto/README.md

 ### Requirements

-OTTO requires Python 3.8 or greater.
-Dependencies are listed in [requirements.txt](https://github.com/C0PEP0D/otto/blob/main/requirements.txt), missing dependencies will be installed automatically.
+OTTO requires Python 3.8.
+Dependencies will be installed automatically.

 Optional: OTTO requires [FFmpeg](https://www.ffmpeg.org/) to make videos.
 If FFmpeg is not installed, OTTO will save video frames as images instead.